National Management Resources Case Study

-Dissatisfied with its previous CMMS, National reviewed several products before selecting MicroMain XM about a year ago.
+Dissatisfied with its previous CMMS, National reviewed several products before selecting MicroMain.
 MicroMain XM stood out from the rest, Hoppe says, because it was very easy to use, comprehensive, and fit in with the way National was already working.
 National also liked the fact that MicroMain was a Microsoft partner.
-Another big plus was MicroMain XM's scheduling functionality, primarily utilized for preventive maintenance, which could also be used for the hundreds of school events that National's staff coordinates.
+Another big plus was MicroMain XM’s scheduling functionality, primarily utilized for preventive maintenance, which could also be used for the hundreds of school events that National’s staff coordinates.

 Universities and educational institutions in eight states throughout the Midwest and Southeast presently outsource their maintenance and custodial needs to National.
 So National needed a CMMS that could be used by different staffs at multiple locations dispersed over a large geographical area.